-If you are in quarantine and need to get groceries, there are a couple of options you can take a look at.
+If you are in quarantine and need to get groceries, there are a couple of options.
 In order for you not to leave the house, some grocery stores now offer their products online and deliver anything from groceries to drugstore products to your door-step.

 In the following you can find instructions for two online grocery stores and how to use their online offer:

 Many restaurants in Mannheim also deliver their dishes.
 You can order either directly from the respective restaurants or via the delivery service Lieferando.

 The Studierendenwerk's cafeterias and cafés currently offer food and beverages on site and „to go“.
 Here you can find the daily menus.

 When entering the cafeteria please always follow the hygiene regulations and fill out the online contact form via the MensA-Guest-App, which you will get access to by scanning a QR-Code.
 Then follow the directions provided by staff and place your order.
 After you have received your order and paid, do not forget to check out on the MensA-Guest App and enjoy your meal!

 For more information about the cafeteria, please go to the Studierendenwerk’s website.

 The University of Mannheim's Institute of Sports offers you the opportunity to join their in-person sports program or to stream various courses offered by the institute online in your living room: https://www.uni-mannheim.de/en/sports/program/